 Symposium On Usable Privacy and Security (SOUPS) 2012, July 11-13, 2012, Washington, DC, USA.

-Participants were solicited from the Center for Behavioral Decision Research participant pool website and flyers posted around the Carnegie Mellon University campus.
+Participants were solicited from a campus participant pool website and flyers posted around the Carnegie Mellon University campus.
 Solicited participants were directed to an online screening questionnaire.
-Our screening criteria for participants included: high English proficiency, a minimum age of 18, at least 6 months of Facebook use; frequent Facebook usage defined by sharing content on Facebook more than once per week, and the ability to send and receive text messages, and frequently holding back content - defined by not sharing at least 3 pieces of content that the participant thought about sharing at some point.
+Our screening criteria for participants included: high English proficiency, a minimum age of 18, at least 6 months of Facebook use; frequent Facebook usage defined by sharing content on Facebook more than once per week, the ability to send and receive text messages, and having frequently held back content - defined by not sharing at least 3 pieces of content that the participant thought about sharing at some point.

-[[Meta: demographic information goes here]]

-Participants ranged in age from x to x (mean: x, sd: x) and were predominantly students at CMU.
-There were x males and y females.
-This information is summarized in [Table/Figure x].
+The 6 participants who completed the full study ranged in age from x to x (mean: x, sd: x) and were predominantly undergraduate students (5 out of 6).
+There was 1 male and 5 females..
 Participants were appropriately compensated for their contributions to the study.

 Diary Study

-The diary study lasted exactly 7 days, and during that time participants were prompted to SMS a pre-determined phone number with a short description of any unshared content they thought about during the day.
-Every night, participants were sent a link to a questionnaire with a set of questions about every SMS message they sent to throughout that day.
-In general, the nightly questionnaire afforded participants a medium to provide finer grained descriptions about the context behind the unshared content and their rationale for not posting the content on Facebook.
-Further, participants are specifically asked to answer two intentionally open ended questions about groups of people who they especially would have liked to and especially would have not liked to share the content with.
-These questions were open ended to allow participants to define their own notions of what subset of their “friends” constituted a “group” of people without introducing experimenter bias.
+The diary study lasted 7 days.
+During this time participants were prompted to send an SMS text message to a pre-determined phone number with a short description of any unshared content they thought about during the day, following an approach described in [1].
+This approach enables users to contribute to the diary study without requiring them to carry around a notebook or spend very much time in the moment that the event occurs.

+Every night, participants were sent an email with a link to a questionnaire with a set of questions about each SMS message they sent during the previous day.
+The nightly questionnaire afforded participants a medium to provide finer grained descriptions about the context behind the unshared content and their rationale for not posting the content on Facebook.
+Further, participants were prompted with a question about groups of people with whom they especially would have liked to share the content and another question about people with whom they especially did not want to share the content.
+These questions were open ended, which allowed participants to either name specific friends, or define their own notions of what subset of their “friends” constituted a “group” of people without introducing experimenter bias.

-If participants forgot to SMS any unshared content they thought about during the day, the nightly questionnaire web interface allowed them the option to dynamically add that unshared content to the list.
+If participants did not report any unshared content during the day, the nightly questionnaire web interface allowed them to dynamically add unshared content to the list.
 This option was provided so that participants were not bound by the SMS messaging system.

-To ensure a baseline level of effort to complete nightly questionnaires and to minimize the incentive of participants to fabricate data, participants who did not SMS any unshared content were given credit for a nightly survey if they filled out one of two auxiliary questionnaires.
+To ensure a baseline level of effort to complete nightly questionnaires and to minimize the incentive of participants to fabricate data, participants who did not report any unshared content were given the opportunity to complete a nightly survey if they filled out one of two auxiliary questionnaires.
 The first questionnaire was designed for participants who did not have any unshared content that day, but still shared content on Facebook.
-These participants were asked to explain the content they shared on Facebook.
+The survey prompted these participants to explain the content they shared on Facebook.
 The second questionnaire was designed for participants who simply did not use Facebook at all that day.
-These participants were asked to explain why they did not use Facebook that day.
+The survey prompted these participants to explain why they did not use Facebook that day.
 All three nightly questionnaires are provided in Appendix X.